 11. Pursue refunds and reimbursement

-Once you’ve secured another ride home or a place to stay, check the website of the airline that left you on the ground.
-See if it's able to offer any information on potential refunds.
+Once you’ve secured a new ride home or a place to stay, check the website of the travel provider that went bust and left you stranded.
+See if the airline or tour company is able to offer any information on potential refunds.

 Then, call your credit card issuer.
 An agent will help you initiate the dispute process, and you’ll get reimbursed faster.

-An airline failure may be far more inconvenient than your favorite dry cleaner closing or the drive-through forgetting your french fries, but it's not the end of the world.
-If it happens, you can get through it!
+The failure of an airline of other travel company may be far more inconvenient than your favorite dry cleaner closing or the drive-through forgetting your french fries, but it's not the end of the world.